itaysnir/itaysnir.github.io/_posts/2024-04-26-pwncollege-reversing.md

 {:toc}
 ## Overview

-This module involves breaking simple RE crackmes. \
+This module involves breaking simple RE crackmes.

 It doesn't resembles real-world RE challenges at all, but there are still cool insights we can learn from here.

-This page contains solutions for selected challenges.

 ## Tips